maikofelix47/ndwr/README.md

 # AMPATH National Data Warehouse Scripts
-This project contains scripts used to process AMPATH AMRS data accoring to NDWH dictionary as well as DWAPI docker scripts for Patient Care Treatmsne and MNCH
+This project contains scripts used to process AMPATH AMRS data according to NDWH dictionary as well as DWAPI docker scripts for Patient Care Treatment and MNCH

 ### Data Warehouse Resources